defold/defold/COMPLYING_WITH_LICENSES.md

 # Complying with licenses

-## The Defold license

 Defold is created and distributed under the developer-friendly Defold License.
 The Defold License is derived from the popular Apache 2.0 license.
-The license in its entirety can be [read here](/license.txt).
-The license including additional information about how to include the license in your finished product can be found on the [official Defold website](https://defold.com/license/).
+The license in its entirety can be [read here](/license.txt) with additional information to help you understand the [difference from the standard Apache 2.0 license here](https://defold.com/license/).

-## Third Party licenses

 Defold itself contains software written by third parties.
+Some of the software also requires the inclusion of their respective license in derivative work.

+## How to include required licenses in your work

-Some of the software requires the inclusion of their respective license.
-Some ways in which you can include the licenses in your work:
+Some ways in which you can include required licenses in your work:

 * Show the license and notice at the end of a credits screen if your application has one
 * Show the license and notice from a dedicated license screen or popup in your application